Kotodama is a Japanese term that originates from Shinto, Japan’s animist religion.

 The soul is what every thing is before and after it is what it is whatever it is in the now.
 The soul is “no-thing,” just energy.

 The now is an infinite number of seemingly separate things.
-However, their separateness is an illusion, as all things are interdependent.
-Ultimately, all things in the now are one thing: the manifestation (expression) of the soul.
+Separateness is an illusion, as all things in the now are one thing: interdependent manifestations of the soul. interdependent.
+Ultimately, all things in the now are one thing: interdependent manifestations (expressions) of the soul.

 The self is who we are in the now.